Nechung

-It is about 10 minutes walk down from Drepung Monastery, and was the residence of the three-headed, six-armed Pehar Gyalpo, the chief protector of the Gelugs (Yellow Hat sect) and the seat of the State Oracle or Nechung Oracle.
+It is about 10-minute walk down from Drepung Monastery, and was the residence of the three-headed, six-armed Pehar Gyalpo, the chief protector of the Gelugs (Yellow Hat sect) and the seat of the State Oracle or Nechung Oracle.
 It is a medium-sized temple which used to house about a hundred monks.

 History and functions

 It was the seat of State Oracle until 1959 when he fled with the Dalai Lama to India who now lives in exile in Dharamsala, India.
 The Dalai Lamas traditionally always consulted him before making an important decision.

 It was the residence of the Protector Pehar, a deity of the Horpa, who lived to the east of (Lake) Kokonor.
 According to tradition, he is held to have been originally brought to Samye Monastery by Padmasambhava who bound him to protect the dharma.
 An alternative story is that he was brought back by a Bon general, Tara Lugong, who took possession of the meditation school near Kanchow of the Bhaţa Hor, a tribe of Uighurs, about the end of the 8th century CE.
 Pehar was regarded as the guardian deity of the treasures of Samye Monastery and, later, as the 'protector of religion'.